citizenmatt/resharper-apitracker/results/rs81/readme.md

 Minor changes to APIs for internal implementation of decompiler.
 Not significant for plugin authors.

+## Live Templates

+* `HtmlMacroImplBase` now requires two type parameters, `TLanguage`, which must derive from `HtmlLanguage` and `TFile` which must implement `IHtmlFile`.
+Allows for macro to be used with HTML like languages, e.g. ASP.net + Razor
+* Addition of TypeScript scopes

 ## Work in Progress

 * Platform